FurryCoders/FAAPI/README.md

 `Journal` objects can be directly cast to a dict object or iterated through.

+Comparison with `Journal` can be made with either another `Journal` object (the IDs are compared), or an integer ( the `Journal.id` value is compared to the given integer).

 #### Init

 `__init__(journal_item: Union[bs4.element.Tag, bs4.BeautifulSoup] = None)`